 “Democracy is not a Western concept,” Warren says.
 “Many of its roots are found in African tribal traditions and other global cultures.
 We need to center those stories to learn from others and create space for shared leadership.
 People want to do things differently, and don’t quite know what that means yet.
 And that’s okay.”

 The report encourages people to stay engaged, ask better questions, and share responsibility.
-It does not offer all the answers, but it does offer a place to begin.
+It does not offer all the answers, but it does provide a starting point.